ubIQio/mqboard/mqboard/README.md

 This directory contains command-line tools to control MicroPython boards remotely.

 To use these commands it is really helpful to set the `MQBOARD_SERVER` environment variable to the address of the MQTT broker, and often to also set the `MQBOARD_PREFIX` environment variable for the board being worked on (although it's easy to forget that and then later run a command on the wrong board!).

 mqboard
 -------

-`mqboard` can manipulate files on a remote board's internal filesystem, run python commands, view logs, and perform an OTA upgrade of micropython.
+`mqboard` can manipulate files on a remote board's internal filesystem, run python commands,view logs, and perform an OTA upgrade of micropython.
 Please use `mqboard --help` for documentation on the commands and options.
 The current set of commands is:
 ```